itsYakub/gf/README.md

 The main philosophy of this project is quite simple: *I wanted to learn how to make decent windowing library, focusing on speed and simplicity.* <br>
 **gf** borrows concept from most popular and battle-tested libraries out there: SDL3, glfw, RGFW, raylib to name a few.

-**gf** relies entirely on local dependencies of your operating system.
-As a USER you don't need to download any external dependency other than core development tools.

 I hope you'll have lot's of fun using **gf**!

 *NOTE:* <br>
-*For the current state of the project, **gf** only supports **GNU/LINUX** operating system with X11 as a windowing server.
-In the future I plan to add support for Wayland, Win32 API and potentialy MacOS support.*
+*For the current state of the project, **gf** only supports **GNU/LINUX** operating system, with Xorg and Wayland windowing servers.
+In the future I plan to add support for Win32 API and potentialy MacOS support.*

 ## Building:
 <details>